briankoser/kotangent-jekyll/_posts/2013-10-16-oracle-numbers-to-english.md

 This code converts the number to a Julian date (format specifier “J”) then to a string representing the Julian date, which is the number again.

 Why convert the number to a date before converting to a string?
 Well, `to_char(string, format)` doesn’t accept the format specifiers we’ll need to use; the date version, `to_char(date, format)`, does accept those specifiers, so we first convert to a date before converting to string.
-And in this case Julian dates are easier to work with because they are stored as a number of days since January 1, 4712 B.C.
+And in this case Julian dates are easier to work with because they are stored as a number of days since January 1, 4712 <abbr>BC</abbr>.
 This allows us to easily go from number to date to string, as you saw above.

 Caveat: for a number to be converted to a Julian date it will need to be between 1 and 5,373,484 (the highest valid number will have increased by the time you read this).
-The highest valid number is the number of days since January 1, 4712 B.C.
+The highest valid number is the number of days since January 1, 4712 <abbr>BC</abbr>.
 If you need to handle 0, negatives, decimals, or numbers larger than about 5 million, you’ll need to write additional code.

 Once we have our date, we’ll convert it to the string we want: